squid-cache/squid-cache.github.io/docs/SquidFaq/OperatingSquid.md

     If you don't have any *cache_dir* lines in your squid.conf, then Squid was using the default.
 From Squid-3.1 the default has been changed to memory-only cache and does not involve cache_dir.

-    For Squid older than 3.1 using the default you'll need to add a new **cache_dir** line because Squid will continue to use the default otherwise.
-You can add a small, temporary directory, for example:

-        /usr/local/squid/cachetmp ....

-    see above about creating a new cache directory.

-    :warning:
-    do not use /tmp \!\!
-That will cause Squid to periodically encounter fatal errors.

-**The removal:**

 1. Edit your **squid.conf** file and comment out, or delete the **cache_dir** line for the cache directory that you want to remove.

-2. You can not delete a cache directory from a running Squid process;
+1. You can not delete a cache directory from a running Squid process;
     you can not simply reconfigure squid.

-3. You must shutdown Squid:
+1. You must shutdown Squid:` squid -k shutdown`

-        squid -k shutdown

-4. Once Squid exits, you may immediately start it up again.
+1. Once Squid exits, you may immediately start it up again.

 Since you deleted the old **cache_dir** from squid.conf, Squid won't try to access that directory.
 If you use the RunCache script, Squid